JerichoCruz/DataEngineering-YouTube-Trending-Project/README.md

     - s3://deproject-on-youtube-raw-useast1-dev/youtube/raw_statistics_reference_data/
 5. Use Athena and [SQL](athena/test_query.sql) to query data
 6. Solve any errors during preprocessing
-7. Configure desired schema changes
+7. Configure desired schema changes in Glue console
 8. Write ETL job in [Lambda](lambda/lambda_function.py), and clean data
     - Set target to cleansed S3 bucket (Cleansed / Enriched)
     - Add trigger to this function so that this runs when a new object is added to the landing S3 bucket (Raw)